2019 Africa Roundup: Jumia IPOs, China goes digital, Nigeria becomes fintech capital – TechCrunch

 China-Africa goes digital

 2019 was the year when Chinese actors pivoted to African tech.
-China is known for its strategic relationship with Africa based (largely) on trade and infrastructure.
-Over the last 10 years, the country has been less engaged in the continent’s digital-scene.
+China is known for its strategic relationship with Africa, based (largely) on trade and infrastructure.
+Over the last 10 years, the country has been less engaged in the continent’s digital scene.

 That was until a torrent of investment and partnerships this past year.